 Some time ago I was working on my cnc lathe and get tired of my options to cut stock, so I decided I needed a mini table saw before continue.
 Proxxon micro table saw seemed to be exactly what I needed, but I choose to make my own.

-My start point was a 1/4″ 51x17cm aluminum plate, a 1/15 hp ac/dc Dayton motor, three proxxon saws, and, of course, the Proxxon micro saw as a reference design.
+My start point was a 1/4″ 51x17cm aluminum plate, a 1/15 hp ac/dc 5000 rpm Dayton motor, three proxxon saws, and, of course, the Proxxon micro saw as a reference design.
 I got three of these motors for $16.00 plus shipping on ebay (well, I order two, but, the seller forgot to ship them at time and kindly add a third).
+Please don’t ask for motor a source; the original seller isn’t available anymore.

 I began designing key elements: the table itself, the motor mount and the saw rotating support.
 Once I build these parts and put them together I got a functional saw, that help me to build the rest of the parts.